felix314159/gophy/README.md

     * ```CGO_ENABLED=0 GOOS=linux GOARCH=amd64 go build .```

+Note: If your CPU architecture is not x86_64 but instead ARM, set GOARCH=arm64.

+These commands will create a binary called gophy in the current directory.
+It is recommended to statically build gophy so that it can run in a minimal scratch docker container.

 <a name="buildingGophy"/>
 ### Building cbmroot
 This step is only necessary when you want to run a miner that actively works on simulation tasks and it can be skipped when you run gophy as a normal full or light node.